 Java VisualVM supports local and remote profiling, as well as memory and CPU profiling.
 Connecting to remote applications requires providing credentials (hostname/IP and password as necessary), but doesn’t provide support for ssh tunneling.
 We can also choose to enable real-time profiling with instant updates (typically every 2 seconds).

 Below we can see the memory outlook of a Java application profiled using Java VisualVM:

 With the snapshot feature of Java VisualVM, we can take snapshots of profiling sessions for later analysis.

 5. NetBeans Profiler

 Netbeans Profiler is also a good choice for lightweight development and profiling.
-NetBeans Profiler provides a single window for configuring and controlling the profiling session and displaying the results.
-It gives a unique feature of knowing how often garbage collection occurs.
+It provides a single window for configuring and controlling the profiling session and displaying the results.
+It provides the unique feature of knowing how often garbage collection occurs.

-In this write-up, we discussed profiling and Java Profilers.
-We looked at the features of each Profiler and what informs the potential choice of one over another.
+In this article, we discussed profiling and Java Profilers.
+We looked at the features of each Profiler, and what informs the potential choice of one over another.

-There’re many Java profilers available with some having unique characteristics.
-The choice of which Java profiler to use, as we’ve seen in this article, is mostly dependent on a developer’s selection of tools, the level of analysis required, and features of the profiler.
+There are many Java profilers available, with some having unique characteristics.
+The choice of which Java profiler to use, as we’ve seen in this article, is mostly dependent on a developer’s selection of tools, the level of analysis required, and the features of the profiler.